Ongoing Capstone research projects:

 Promoting Sustainability at St Philips School and Community Center and making it a net zero community, starting with the implementation of renewable solar energy solutions at the Main Campus.

-Focused on improving minority and underserved communities in Waco, Texas, Greater Exploration and proposal of a more efficient and inclusive urban and transportation design with a feminist approach to guarantee the use of public space.
-A focus on the recent theory and social movement concerning the impact of the built environment on women.
+Exploration and and proposal of a more efficient and inclusive urban transportation design with a feminist approach to the use of public space, building on recent theory and social movement concerning the impact of the built environment on women in underserved communities in Dallas, Texas.

 Grant Amlani, Breaking the Cycle: Moving Toward Circular Economy Practices